Marie Knutsen

-Marie Lindebø Knutsen (born 31 August 1982) is a Norwegian former football midfielder who played for Røa of Norway's Toppserien league and represented the Norwegian national team.
+Marie Lindebø Knutsen (born 31 August 1982) is a Norwegian former football midfielder who played for Røa of Norway's Toppserien league and represented the Norwegian national team from 2005 to 2009.

 Club career

 Aside from Røa IL, Knutsen has also played for Kattem IL, Flatås, Byåsen and Trondheims-Ørn.
 She was named as part of the NISO Women's Team of the Year in 2007.

 After missing 2010 and 2011 through giving birth and moving away to America, Knutsen returned to Røa in 2012.
 She retired from football ahead of the club's 2013 Toppserien campaign.

 National team

 Knutsen made her debut for the senior national team on 19 February 2005 in a match against France.
 Her first goal came on 20 January 2006 in a match against China.

 She was part of the squad for the 2007 Women's World Cup, playing in five matches, as well as the 2008 Summer Olympics held in Beijing, China, where she appeared in three matches.
 Knutsen also played in the 2005 European Championships, winning the silver medal after Norway lost 3–1 to Germany in the final at Ewood Park, Blackburn.

 On 21 October 2008 Marie Knutsen and four other Røa players—Lene Mykjåland, Guro Knutsen, Marit Fiane Christensen and Siri Nordby—made headlines when they announced in a press release that they would not be returning to the national team due to issues the five had with the national team leadership.
 While the press statement never mentioned coach Bjarne Berntsen's name, it was assumed that he was instrumental in their decision to retire from the team.
 The retirement, construed in many newspapers as a boycott, created widespread media attention.

 Berntsen's successor Eli Landsem reintegrated the Røa players and Knutsen won her 55th and final cap in a 1–0 win over Slovakia in October 2009.